wdecoster/kyber/README.md

 The x-axis has log transformed read lengths, with a maximum length of 1M.
 The y-axis has the gap-compressed reference identity, ranging from 70% to 100%.
 When using Phred-scaled accuracy scores, the y-axis ranges from Q0 to Q40.

-If your input dataset is large, you may want to consider to downsample it with `samtools view -h` and pipe that to kyber, e.g. `samtools view -h -s 0.01 alignment.cram | kyber -`
+A 150 gigabase BAM file (from ONT PromethION) is processed in 11 minutes using 4 decompression threads (the default).
+If your input dataset is *very* large, you may want to consider to downsample it with `samtools view -h` and pipe that to kyber, e.g. `samtools view -h -s 0.05 alignment.cram | kyber -`

+My intention for this tool is to be minimalistic, without too many bells and whistles.
+But please let me know if you are missing a feature.

 ## EXAMPLE